ayecue/klassmer/README.md

 This package will merge your CommonJS project to one file to use it in frontend without any overhead.

 Since `~0.3.0` there's also an autoloader which also loads external modules.
-If you don't to add certain modules you are able to exclude them with the new `excludes` property.
+If you don't want to add certain modules you are able to exclude them with the new `excludes` property.

 ## Example: